-In assessing whether the going concern assumption is appropriate, agencies are required to consider all available information about possible future events beyond the financial reporting period (up to 12 months following the reporting period).
+In assessing whether the going concern assumption is appropriate, agencies are required to consider all available information about possible future events beyond the financial reporting period (at least, but not limited to, 12 months following the reporting period).
 This includes consideration of potential sources of funding.
 In certain circumstances, this could include management obtaining letters of financial support.

-It is Treasury's view that the delay of the 2020-21 Budget and Appropriation funding, on its own, does not change an agency's ability to continue as a going concern and therefore would not require a letter of financial support.
-This is based on the ability of the Treasurer to authorise payment of sums out of the Consolidated Fund (up to the equivalent to 75% of the 2019-20 amount appropriated - adjusted for consumer prices) to meet the requirements of the annual reporting period under s.4.10 of the GSF Act (as modified by clause 6 of Schedule 2 of the GSF Act).
-Additionally, the COVID-19 Legislation Amendment (Emergency Measures - Treasurer) Act 2020 (effective 14 May 2020) provides a contingency to ensure funding is available for agencies to meet any exigencies of Government until the Budget is tabled if a supply bill is not tabled in Parliament (see clause 7 of Schedule 2 and section 4.13 of the GSF Act).
+It is Treasury's view that the delay of the 2023-24 Budget and Appropriation funding, on its own, does not change an agency's ability to continue as a going concern and therefore would not require a letter of financial support.
+This is based on the ability of the Treasurer to authorise payment of sums out of the Consolidated Fund (up to the equivalent to 25% of the 2022-23 amount appropriated - adjusted for consumer prices) to meet the requirements of the annual reporting period under s.4.10 of the GSF Act.

-Disclosure requirements for FY2019-20
+Disclosure requirements for FY2022-23

-While funding implications arising from the delay of the 2020-21 Budget are not considered by Treasury to give rise to material uncertainty requiring disclosure in the going concern note, it is recommended that an appropriate disclosure is included in agencies' financial reports.
+While funding implications arising from the delay of the 2023-24 Budget are not considered by Treasury to give rise to material uncertainty requiring disclosure in the going concern note, it is recommended that an appropriate disclosure is included in agencies' financial reports.
 This disclosure should outline the process of replacement funding obtained by agencies during the period.

-The following form of disclosure is recommended for inclusion in the Appropriations note (Note 3(a)) within the Financial Reporting Code 2019-20.
+The following form of disclosure is recommended for inclusion in the Appropriations note (Note 3(a)) within the Financial Reporting Code 2022-23.

 The Department/Agency receives its funding under appropriations from the Consolidated Fund / grant funding received from Department X which receives appropriations from the Consolidated Fund.
-Appropriations for each financial year are set out in the Appropriation Act for that year.
-Due to COVID-19, the State Budget and related 2020-21 Appropriation Bill has been delayed and is anticipated to be tabled in Parliament in November/December 2020.
+Appropriations for each financial year are set out in the Appropriation Bill that is prepared and tabled for that year.
+The State Budget and related 2023-24 Appropriation Bill has been delayed until September 2023.
 However, pursuant to section 4.10 of the GSF Act, the Treasurer has authorised Ministers to spend specified amounts from Consolidated Fund.
-This authorisation is current from 1 July 2020 until the earlier of 31 December 2020 (or another day prescribed by the regulations) or enactment of the 2020-21 annual Appropriations Act.
+This authorisation is current from 1 July 2023 until the earlier of 30 September 2023 or enactment of the 2023-24 Appropriation Act.